-Use our step-by-step free spelling lessons for spelling success!
-You and your students will gain confidence in spelling in tricky words by progressing methodically through key concepts.
+Use our step-by-step free spelling lessons or spelling success!
+You and your students will gain confidence in spelling in some confusing words by progressing methodically through key concepts.

 entering, opened, ear-splitting, running, jogging, Preferring, dialed

 A. If a word with the accent on the last